 So you’ve mastered the art of recycling.
 What next?

-Farmers markets, car free days, community gardens and beyond, there’s are lots of ways to get involved in the environmental well-being of your neighbourhood and city.
-Regardless of the focus of the activity, the real benefit to these events is that these groups strengthen the resolve to protect our surroundings by reminding us that we are not alone in our endeavours and create like-minded communities.
+With farmers markets, car free days, community gardens and more, there’s are lots of ways to get involved in the environmental well-being of your neighbourhood and city.
+Regardless of the focus of the activity, the real benefit to these events is that these groups strengthen group resolve to protect our surroundings, by reminding us that we are not alone, and creating like-minded communities.
 While these actions may seem small, if each participant carries that resolve with them, it creates a ripple effect of meaningful action across neighbourhoods.
-Find them at your local community centre, Municipality website or good ol’ fashion coffee shop bulletin board.
-Bonus points: they're often pretty fun too.
+Find them at your local community centre, municipality website or good ol’ fashion coffee shop bulletin board.
+Bonus points: they're usually pretty fun, too.

 At home, it can be easy to glaze over areas of environmental impact.
-You recycle, bring a reusable shopping bag and maybe even compost, that checks off your environmental laundry list.
+You recycle, bring a reusable shopping bag and maybe even compost, and then stop thinking about your environmental impact.
 What more could be asked of you?
 While those are excellent waste reduction strategies, we are often simply unaware of the amount of pollution caused by our everyday habits.
 For example, beef creates over 4 times more pollution than pork, poultry or seafood.
-Changing our consumption habits doesn’t have to be an all or nothing scenario and won’t radically alter your lifestyle.
+Changing your consumption habits doesn’t have to radically alter your lifestyle.
 If completely giving up something like meat seems like an undoable task, simple reduction or substitution for lower impact meats can have a huge benefits, for both the environment and your health.
-This is just one example of being mindful of what we consume.
-Earth-friendly self awareness can start as simply as taking a moment every time you put something in the garbage bin throughout a day to be conscience of the action of creating garbage and see how you may be living contradictory to your values.

 Trying to be more mindful about all aspects of your life?
 Have a look at our roundup of the 5 best wellness retreats so that you can practice some self-care.